2023 Most Popular Special Education Master's Degree Schools in Tennessee

 Women make up 80% of the special ed majors at the school.

 With a ranking of #6, Freed-Hardeman University did quite well on this year’s most popular schools for special education students working on their master’s degree.
-FHU is a small private not-for-profit school located in the town of Henderson.
+FHU is a small private not-for-profit school located in the distant town of Henderson.

 Women make up 83% of the special ed majors at the school.

-Read full report on Special Education at Freed-Hardeman University
+Full Special Education at Freed-Hardeman University Report

 Lincoln Memorial University did quite well in this year’s ranking of the most popular places for special education students to get a master’s degree.
 It came in at #6 on the list.
-Located in the distant town of Harrogate, LMU is a private not-for-profit college with a moderately-sized student population.
+Located in the town of Harrogate, LMU is a private not-for-profit college with a moderately-sized student population.

-Lee University came in at #8 in this year’s edition of the Most Popular Special Education Master’s Degree Schools in Tennessee ranking.
-Located in the small city of Cleveland, Lee University is a private not-for-profit college with a small student population.
+Lee University did quite well in this year’s ranking of the most popular places for special education students to get a master’s degree.
+It came in at #8 on the list.
+Located in the city of Cleveland, Lee University is a private not-for-profit college with a small student population.

 About 75% of the students majoring in special ed at the school are women while 25% are male.

-With a ranking of #9, Christian Brothers University did quite well on this year’s most popular schools for special education students working on their master’s degree.
-Christian Brothers is a small private not-for-profit school located in the large city of Memphis.
+Christian Brothers University ranked #9 on this year’s Most Popular Special Education Master’s Degree Schools in Tennessee list.
+Christian Brothers is a small private not-for-profit school located in the city of Memphis.

-Middle Tennessee State University came in at #9 in this year’s edition of the Most Popular Special Education Master’s Degree Schools in Tennessee ranking.
-Middle Tennessee State University is a very large public school located in the medium-sized city of Murfreesboro.
+Middle Tennessee State University did quite well in this year’s ranking of the most popular places for special education students to get a master’s degree.
+It came in at #9 on the list.
+Middle Tennessee State University is a very large public school located in the midsize city of Murfreesboro.

 Of the 2 students majoring in special ed at Middle Tennessee State University, 50% are male and 50% are female.